KOSkaret/python_challenge/daily_log.md

 - Did some tasks, see [here](/List_practice/)

 **Day two**
-- Started a git repo.
 - Documented current progress.
 - Started with chapter 5.
 - Did some tasks, and made some test conditions.
 [HERE](/Condition_testing/)

+**Day three**

+- Started a git repository.
+- Completed chapter 5.
+- Did a few tasks from chapter 5.